The Symphony of Sound: Elevating Your High-End Basement Home Theater

 Solution: Wall-Mounted Acoustic Panels

-Acoustic panels absorb mid- and high-frequency sound waves, cleaning up your home theater’s when you really think about it sound.
+Acoustic panels absorb mid- and high-frequency sound waves, cleaning up your home theater’s overall sound.

 How Many Acoustic Panels Do You Need?

-For small to mid-sized home theaters, you’ll want at least 6-8 panels, placed shrewdly:
+For small to mid-sized home theaters, you’ll want at least 6-8 panels, placed strategically:

 - Two on each side wall near the speakers.